autholykos/logics/README.md

 * MacOSX: from Mojave up
 * git (minimum version 2.0): version control system used by this program
-* Dropbox shared folder: the project relies on Dropbox as "remote" storage where the git repositories are stored, which needs to be made available to the program in order to function properly.
+* shared folder: the project relies on shared folder (Dropbox)  as "remote" storage where the git repositories are stored, which needs to be made available to the program in order to function properly.

 ## Dependencies

 The program will download and install the following programs on the local system:
 * git-lfs: git support for large file system
 * lfs-folderstore: shared folder agent for git-lfs

+## Installation

+if you wish to compile the source code, you can clone this repository and then run `go install` directly in the project root.
+Releases will be available soon

+## Usage

+Run the following commands:

+`$ logics setup`
+`$ logics install`